RArbore/FV3_pipeline/README.md

 ## Project Files
 ### FV3_pipeline.sh
-Script for running entire FV3 pipeline on input netCDF file.
+Script for running the entire FV3 pipeline on an input netCDF file.
 This script accepts a single argument: the input netCDF file.
 ```
 ./FV3_pipeline.sh <input file>
 ```